-At Clare House we encourage and support children to develop an understanding of their own and others Emotions.
+At Clare House we encourage and support children to develop an understanding of their own and others emotions.

-In order to help your child to recognise the emotions of themselves and others there are a number of things we do such as We.....
+To help your child to recognise the emotions of themselves and others there are a number of things we do.
+We will